Trump Seeks Catholic Voters, But Some Catholics Push Back

 "We think Cardinal Timothy Dolan ... was really making a mistake in letting this president co-opt him in an attempt to get Catholic votes," says Heidi Schlumpf, the magazine's newly named editor-in-chief.
 "We called it an unholy alliance."

 Like everyone else, however, Catholics are divided.
-While the church advocates for immigrants and the poor and opposes the death penalty, it vigorously opposes abortion and same sex marriage.
+While the church advocates for immigrants and the poor and opposes the death penalty, it vigorously opposes abortion and same-sex marriage.
 Where Catholics come down politically depends in large part on which of those issues matter most to them.

 Surveys suggest that most Catholics voted for Trump in the last election, and many continue to support him.
 The group CatholicVote.Org hosted a friendly town hall last week with Mick Mulvaney, Trump's former chief of staff and a devout Catholic.
 One of the program hosts, former Republican Congressman Tim Huelskamp, asked Mulvaney what guidance he had for those Catholics considering whom to support in the fall election.